benlau/testable/README.md

 Qt Creator could not detect the tests written by Testable automatically.
 And therefore it will show nothing in the "Tests" panel and you can't trigger test via AutoTest plugin.

-To make work, you have to declare the tests explicailly .
+To make it work, you have to declare the tests explicitly .

-e.g main.cpp

 ```
 class AutoTestRegister {